seqan/raptor/doc/tutorial/02_layout/index.md

 With `--max-rearrangement-ratio` you can further influence a part of the preprocessing (value between `0` and `1`).
 If you set this value to `1`, it is switched off.
 If you set it to a very small value, you will also need more runtime and memory.
-If it is close to `1`, however, just little re-arranging is done, which could be bad.
-In our benchmarks, however, we were not able to determine a too great influence, so we recommend that this value only be used for fine tuning.
+If it is close to `1`, however, just little re-arranging is done,  which could result in a less memory-efficient layout.
+This parameter should only be changed if the layouting takes to much memory or time, because there it can have a large influence.

 One last observation about these advanced options: If you expect hardly any similarity in the data set, then the similarity preprocessing makes very little difference.